fab2s/OpinHelpers/docs/math.md

 # Math

-A fluent [bcmath](https://php.net/bcmath) based _Helper_ to handle arbitrary precision calculus with a rather strict approach (want precision for something right?).
+A fluent [bcmath](https://php.net/bcmath) based _Helper_ to handle arbitrary precision calculus in base 10 with a rather strict approach (want precision for something right?).
 It does not try to be smart and just fails without `bcmath`, but it does auto detect [GMP](https://php.net/GMP) for faster base conversions.

 ## Prerequisites